AndreVallestero/lineageos-device-browser/README.md

 - Slightly alternate color between rows
 - Add links to device XDA page
 - Make the html compliant / up-to-spec
+- Add "Last Updated On" in the header